BHoM/XML_Toolkit/README.md

 XML_Toolkit is a BuroHappold open-source project and will thrive with contribution from the wider community.
 You can submit your own code to the BHoM project via a Github [pull request](https://help.github.com/articles/using-pull-requests).

 ### License ###
-XML_Toolkit is licensed under the Apache License.
+XML_Toolkit is licensed under the GNU LGPL v3.0 License (available [here](https://www.gnu.org/licenses/lgpl-3.0.html).
 XML_Toolkit also uses a number of third party libraries, some with different licenses.

 ### :clap: Credits: ###
 [Michal Dengusiak](https://github.com/michaldengusiak)